Husky110/stable-diffusion-webui-docker/README.md

 ## State of the Fork
 ### What works
 - Installation and booting up A1111-WebUi
-- A1111 is loadable and does it's job -> still WIP
+- A1111 should be working normally

 ### What does not
 - ComfyUI (will be done next)
 - InvokeAI

 ### What is currently in development
-- I'm still working on A1111.
-It's done mostly, but the docker-stuff has to be improved.
+- Right now I'm looking into brining up ComfyUI

 ### Environment
 - This repo is tested on my old laptop with the following specs: